Answer Engine Optimization (AEO): The Complete Guide for 2025

 - Table answers: Use HTML tables for comparative data

 Schema markup tells search engines exactly what your content contains.
-It's essential for AEO.
+It's essential.

 {